Christensen-Lab-Dartmouth/HNSCC-miRSNP-Survival/README.md

 This repository includes R-scripts used to perform the analyses of predicted miRNA-target sites overlapping HNSCC-associated miR-SNPs, TCGA-miRseq data, and TCGA-RNAseq data.

-For questions about the manuscript or data generation please e-mail: owen.m.wilkins.gr@dartmouth.edu
+For questions about the manuscript or data generation please e-mail: owen.m.wilkins.GR@dartmouth.edu